np-guard/vpc-network-config-analyzer/README.md

   -protocol string
         Protocol for connection description
   -provider string
-        Cloud provider from which to collect resources -region value
+        Collect resources from an account in this cloud provider -region value
-        cloud region from which to collect resources -resource-group string
+        Cloud region from which to collect resources -resource-group string
         Resource group id or name from which to collect resources -src string